firosuke/pseudocode/README.md

 Variable names are allowed to contain upper- and lower-case letters, and numbers, and underscore.
 Nothing else -- in particular, no spaces.
 Strings are expected to appear in double quotes "" (or the fancier quotes “”).
 You might get away with single quotes.

-The datatypes mentioned in the course are: Boolean, String, Double (i.e. "float" or decimal), Integer, Char.
+The datatypes mentioned in the course are: Boolean, String, Double (i.e. "float" or decimal), Integer, Character.
 (These are translated into python as: bool, str, float, float, int, str.)

 For simplicity, line numbers, end-of-line semicolons, spacing, and CONSTANT declarations are ignored or removed.